andysimmons/PSRhapsody/docs/Connect-Rhapsody.md

 Accept wildcard characters: False
 ```

-### -SkipCertificateCheck
+### -Force
-Bypass SSL certificate validation (e.g.
+Forces an update to the connection configuration used by other cmdlets in this
-if the server's certificate
+module, even if the connection attempt fails.
-is self-signed)

 ```yaml
 Type: SwitchParameter